API Automation using Java Karate Framework

 3.1 Example

-Consider the following example to login, create a profile and delete a profile for a user using the following Feature names and HTTP Methods:
+Consider the following examples to login, create a profile and delete a profile for a user using the following Feature names and HTTP Methods:

 Feature Names